Office of Minority and Women Inclusion (OMWI)

 The Federal Reserve Bank of Cleveland is committed to providing equal access to potential business opportunities for qualified minority-owned, women-owned, and small businesses.
-Recently the Federal Reserve Bank of Cleveland was recognized by the Commission on Economic Inclusion for the non-profit Best-in-Class for supplier diversity.
-Additionally, we are listed in the Commission 50, an inaugural recognition of Commission members’ progress in building and sustaining their diversity and inclusion strategies.
+For the third consecutive year, the Federal Reserve Bank of Cleveland was recognized by the Commission on Economic Inclusion for the non-profit Best-in-Class for supplier diversity and received the Commission's Hall of Fame award.
+The Bank is also in the Commission 50 which recognizes members’ progress in building and sustaining their diversity and inclusion strategies.

 The Federal Reserve Bank of Cleveland has a policy of purchasing goods and services from minority-owned, women-owned, and small businesses whenever possible, so they can become more successful members of their communities and compete more effectively with established firms.

 Under the Bank's policy, a "small business" is one that qualifies under Section 3 of the Small Business Act (15 U.S.C., Section 632) and the pursuant rules and regulations.
 If you have any questions about qualifying, your local Small Business Administration office can help determine your status.

 Each supplier to the Bank must self-certify its status as a minority-owned, women-owned or small business.
 To receive a contractor qualification form, please contact the Contracts and Purchasing Department at the Cleveland Office location.

 Each September, the Bank files an Employer Information Report with the Equal Employmen Opportunity Commission (EEOC) on our workforce.
 The EEO-1 Report contains employment data for the job categories listed.
 While a required report, the Bank uses the information as an additional management tool for its talent acquistion and diversity and inclusion strategies.